mahaliahr/research-notes/src/site/notes/published/RQ2-socio-political-and-tech-changing-learning.md

 dg-publish: true
 permalink: /published/rq-2-socio-political-and-tech-changing-learning/
 noteIcon: ''
-title: >-
-  More broadly, what changes can be anticipated in learning environments based on the current socio-political and technological landscape?
 visibility: public
 description: >-
   More broadly, what changes can be anticipated in learning environments based